brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 };
 ```

 This snippet asynchronously loads Phaser as a `window` variable into the page.
-Once loaded, the default export for this component will be forwarded to any children.
+Once loaded, the default export for this plugin will be forwarded to any children.

 The `onResolve` function ensures that requests made before the availability of `window.Phaser` will be passed properly.